Art in the city

 An hour or so later, after a lovely walk along the Thames, I arrived at Tate Britain for the Frank Auerbach show.
 I’ve always liked Auerbach’s work, the confidence in his use of oils and acrylics is something I could only ever dream of grasping.
 His use of paint is almost sculptural, layered so thickly that it stands out inches from the canvases.
 Traditional subjects such as buildings and skylines, and even studies of people are given stark new life, frozen in layers of paint that can take weeks or months to build up.
 The concept and originality of the approach is as interesting as the end result for me, and to see them up close was enthralling.
 Further information about Auerbach’s body of work can be found at: www.artsy.net/artist/frank-auerbach

 Dover Street is perhaps not that well known to most people for its art galleries, but I always enjoy seeing what’s on there and it was a delight to discover that Christian Hook’s show had opened the night before.
 Hook won Sky Arts Portrait Artist of the Year in 2014 and I loved what I saw in that series.
 Interestingly, he cites Auerbach as one of his inspirations and seeing the two shows in one day really made perfect sense.
 The work is spectacular, and again, he has a style all of his own.
 He uses paint in an almost mechanical way, ‘glitching’ the surface with abstractions and artefacts that one is used to seeing in digital art, pixelations and repeats are emphasised as part of the art and they add so much energy to the pieces.
 This is interesting to me as a digital based designer, as I spend a lot of my time removing such imperfections from images.
 The show is on at Clarendon Fine Art until the end of the month.
-More information is available here: Christian Hook.
+More information on Christian Hook is available here: Christian Hook.

 Finally, as I was heading to Euston to travel back up North, it made sense to catch Alice Anderson’s acclaimed Memory Movement Memory Objects installation at The Wellcome Foundation.
 The premise is simple but the process is not.
 Anderson, with her helpers, take everyday objects of varying scales, from a one penny piece to a real car, and wrap the ephemera in the finest copper wire.
 The items are displayed beautifully and glow like jewels under their spotlights.
 This was particularly effective in the completely black room where all you could see were the radiant objects, glowing in the darkness.
 I loved that the mundane was treated as objet d’art, questioning our notions about what is, and what is capable of being art.